rudyn2/cc5114/src/genetic_programming/README.md

 ![Fitness evolution](https://raw.githubusercontent.com/rudyn2/cc5114/master/src/genetic_programming/experiments_results/_v0/4.png)

+You can see this and another results in folder _v0 located at the experimental results section: [Experimental results for this exercise](https://github.com/rudyn2/cc5114/tree/master/src/genetic_programming/experiments_results/_v0 "experimental results v0")
 ## Finding a number with repetition and constrains

 As it was said before, we now introduce the depth constrain defined in the FindNumberFitness_v1.py file.
 We also